 Information Security Organization

-If you want to have robust information security, you need the staff to manage it.
-It is essential to define these roles and responsibilities, even if they are integrated into your IT or compliance departments.
+To have robust information security, you need the staff to manage it.
+Defining these roles and responsibilities is essential, even if they are integrated into your IT or compliance departments.
 This will assure that your organization has the proper focus on protecting the organization’s data.

-This component covers the organization’s assets inside and outside the corporate IT network, including the exchange of sensitive information.
+This component covers the organization’s assets inside and outside the corporate IT network, including exchanging sensitive information.

 Physical and Environmental Security

 Physical security procedures are necessary to protect paper documents and computer hardware from damage, loss, or illegal access.
-While many businesses are embracing digital transformation and storing sensitive data on secure, off-site cloud networks, the security of the physical devices used to access that data must also be considered.
+While many businesses are embracing digital transformation and storing sensitive data on secure, off-site cloud networks, the security of the physical devices used to access that data cannot be overlooked.

 Communications and Operations Management